Kovind presents President's Colours to Army Aviation Corps

-President Ram Nath Kovind on Thursday presented the prestigious President's Colours to the Army Aviation Corps at a ceremony here.
+President Ram Nath Kovind on Thursday presented the prestigious President's Colours to the Army Aviation Corps at a ceremony here and lauded the wing for serving the nation with dedication.
 The president, who is also the supreme commander of the armed forces, awarded the Colours at a grand ceremonial parade held at the Combat Army Aviation Training School at Nashik Road.

 "The Indian Army and the nation are proud of you," he told the Corps members during his address on the occasion.
 Presentation of the President's Colours is an acknowledgment of the meritorious service rendered by the Army Aviation Corps over the years.

-The honor is a visible symbol of excellence and has been earned by the Army Aviation Corps through dedication and worthy contribution both during war and peace.
-The Corps has proved their mettle and lived up to the motto of Swift and Sure and made their presence felt from the highest battlefield of Siachen Glacier to the Rann of Kutch in Gujarat, an official said.
+The honour is a visible symbol of excellence and has been earned by the Army Aviation Corps through dedication and worthy contribution both during war and peace.
+Kovind lauded the Army Aviation Corps and for their immense contribution towards nation-building.

+The 32-year-old Corps has excelled in all spheres and proved its mettle in various operations, he said.
+This period has been replete with tales of heroism, honour and glory in various operations, he added.
+"It gives me immense pleasure to be present amid my sky soldiers.
+In my capacity as the Supreme Commander of the Armed Forces, I dedicate this visit to the armed forces of our country," he said.

+The Corps is a successor of erstwhile Air Observation Post.
+Raised on November 1, 1986, the Corps has lived up to the motto of Swift and Sure and participated in various operations.
+The Corps proved its combat credentials during Operation Pawan in Sri Lanka.
+The Siachen Glacier has been the ultimate operational frontier for the Corps since 1984.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)